GlowingUnicorns/Car/README.md

 ![](https://github.com/GlowingUnicorns/Car/blob/main/Images/Screenshot%202023-10-27%20100224.png)
 4th screen: Motor Diagram

-In addition, there exists a rearview monitor located on the drivers right, which uses a camera and proximity sensors to indicate distance and visuals.
+In addition, there exists a rearview monitor located on the driver's right, which uses a camera and proximity sensors to indicate distance and visuals.
+The Picamera2 library converts the camera feed into a BGR array which is flipped and displayed with overlays determined by data received from an SPI peripheral in the same way data is harnessed by the main monitor.

 ![](https://github.com/GlowingUnicorns/Car/blob/main/Images/Screenshot%202023-11-01%20203848.png)
 Simulation image for rear GUI

 ## License